lukashanak/100-days-of-code/log.md

 **Thoughts**: Better than yesterday.

-### August 12, I tried, couldn't focus, too tired, I don't understand what is going on, it's really bad :/ I'll try to keep going no matter how I feel
+### August 12, I tried many times, couldn't focus, tired, I don't understand what is going on :/ I'll try to keep going no matter how I feel

+### Day 20: August 13 , Thursday.

+**Today's gaol**: Make a fuck*** plan.
+Exactly whad do you need to do to become a front end dev.
+What skills do you need to have.
+What you actually know and what you need to learn.
+What proejct do you need tot build?
+It doesn't have to be perfect, just write some fucking plan.
+You need to see what you have to do, like in the MMORPG game.
+Write a post on freecodecamp forum.
+Introduce yourself and find an accountability partner.
+This is the mindset part.
+It will save you a lot of deppresion and time in the future.
+Second part.
+Start some project.
+Create a process from the start to the end.
+Then start realizing it.
+4 pomodoros, no excuses.
+You need to see the f**** results, then you will feel motivated.

+**Today's Progress**:

+**Time Spent**:

+**Thoughts**: